Jan Tauchen* Pages 3784 - 3808 ( 25 )

 Results: Greater understanding of the molecular mechanisms underlying the etiopathogenesis of migraine is helpful in identifying novel targets for antimigraine drugs such as cannabinoid, histamine, and melatonin receptors.
 In the past, natural product-derived constituents have served as an invaluable source of numerous medicinally useful antimigraine agents and it may be expected that further promising drug candidates from natural products will be discovered for antimigraine pharmacotherapy with better efficacy and fewer adverse-effects.

-headache, migraine disorders natural compounds, nociception, novel targets, pain
+Headache, migraine disorders natural compounds, nociception, novel targets, pain, therapy.

-Department of Quality of Agricultural Products, Faculty of Natural Resources, Natural and Food Products, Czech University of Life Sciences Prague, Kamycka 129, 165 00 Prague – Suchdol
+Department of Food Science, Faculty of Agrobiology, Food and Natural Resources, Czech University of Life Sciences Prague, Kamycka 129, 165 00 Prague - Suchdol